petrasvestartas/compas_wood/README.md

 #### multi-butterfly
 - [x] replicate the joint n-times
 #### clip
-- [ ] take tenon-mortise and adapt to the clipper geometry
+- [x] take tenon-mortise and adapt to the clipper geometry

 ### 02 2023 - finalization of beam-panel model integration
+- [x] merge function clean-up
+- [ ] finger joint parameterization
 - [ ] continue the model based on " beam_node_0.cpp -> beam_node_0 " , currently only connection areas are generated, but not the joint volumes
 - [ ] use for tests already implemented mesh boolean difference method
 - [ ] separate connection area detection into 3 steps a) cross, b) end-to-end, c) side-to-end